-Redevelopment of sites and buildings within this area will be supported where this provides retail, tourist or boating facilities, and enhances the appearance of the area. where they meet the requirements set out in a) to c) and i) to v).
-The safety of pedestrians crossing Norwich Road and the impacts on the provision of surface car parking are other important considerations.
+Redevelopment of sites and buildings within this area will be supported where this provides retail, tourist or boating facilities that meet the requirements set out in a) to c) and i) to v).
+The safety of pedestrians crossing Norwich Road, and the impacts on the provision of surface car parking, are other important considerations.